James Rogers McConnell Memorial, Carthage

 Yes

 Jacques MacConnell (James McConnell) was a citizen of Carthage, N.C.
 He was a pilot for the American Military who enlisted in the French Army in 1915 and flew in the Lafayette Escadrille.
 On March 19, 1917 he was killed over France during an air battle with German fighter planes.
 Today he is celebrated annually in Carthage on Memorial Day.
-He is also commemorated in another monument in Carthage.
+He is also honored in Carthage by the Jacques McConnell Memorial.

 The monument sits in front of the historic Moore County Courthouse in Courthouse Square between the sidewalk and the traffic circle.
-It sits on the McReynolds Street side of the square.
+It is located on the McReynolds Street side of the square.

-The monument sits in the lawn in front of the courthouse, surrounded by trees and shrubbery.
-There are two canons that sit on either side of the monument, both mounted on stone.
-They face away from the court house.
+The monument sits on the lawn in front of the courthouse, surrounded by trees and shrubbery.